-HB 2480 eliminates sales and use taxes on diapers and diaper services which would affect families across the income distribution who have very young children in Washington.
-Therefore, we have made the informed assumption that exempting diapers and diaper services from Washington's sales and use taxes would increase the affordability of diapers and diaper services.
+SB 5309 eliminates sales and use taxes on diapers and incontinence products, which would affect families across the income distribution who have very young children or someone who requires and pays out-of-pocket for some or all incontinence products.
+Therefore, we have made the informed assumption that exempting diapers, including adult incontinence products, from Washington's sales and use taxes would increase the affordability of these products.

-Will increasing affordability of diapers and diaper services result in increased access to and use of diapers for infants and children?
+Will increasing affordability of diapers result in increased access to and use of diapers for infants and children and incontinence products for adults who require them?

-We have made the informed assumption that increasing affordability for diapers and diaper services would result in increased access to and use of diapers for infants and children, particularly among families with low-incomes.
-This assumption is based on demand for diapers, estimates of additional diapers that could be purchased with cost savings from a sales and use tax exemption, and a study of families receiving assistance from a community-based diaper bank.
+We have made the informed assumption that increasing affordability of diapers and incontinence products would result in increased access to and use of diapers for infants and children and incontinence products for adults who require them and pay out-of-pocket, particularly among families with lower-incomes.
+This assumption is based on demand for diapers and incontinence products, estimates of additional diapers or incontinence products that could be purchased with cost savings from a sales and use tax exemption, a study of families receiving assistance from a community-based diaper bank, and information shared by key informants.

-Because diapers are essential to care for infants and children who are not toilet trained, consumer demand for these products is highly inelastic (i.e., the quantity purchased is insensitive to a change in price).
-In other words, if diaper prices decrease the quantity of diapers parents and caregivers demand may increase only slightly (conversely, if prices increase demand may decrease only slightly).
-Generally, parents and caregivers will continue to buy the number of diapers necessary, as resources allow, to keep a child dry, healthy, and comfortable.
-However, for families with limited resources who experience diaper need (i.e., inadequate supply of diapers), eliminating sales and use taxes on these purchases would increase access to diapers by enabling them to purchase additional diapers for the same amount they already spend each month.
+Because diapers and incontinence products are essential to care for infants and children who are not toilet trained and for adults with incontinence, consumer demand for these products is highly inelastic (i.e., the quantity purchased is insensitive to a change in price).
+In other words, if the price of diapers decreases, the quantity of diapers parents and caregivers demand may increase only slightly (conversely, if prices increase, demand may decrease only slightly).
+This principle of inelastic demand holds true for incontinence products as well.
+Generally, parents, individuals, and caregivers will continue to buy the number of diapers or incontinence products necessary, as resources allow, to keep an infant, child, or adult dry, healthy, and comfortable.
+However, for families with limited resources who experience an inadequate supply of diapers (i.e., diaper need) or incontinence products, eliminating sales and use taxes on these purchases would increase access to the respective products by enabling them to purchase a greater supply for the same amount they already spend each month.